prod3v3loper/generator-webpack-preact/README.md

 > NPM and Yeoman

 Install [Node.js](https://nodejs.org/en/) to use the Node Package Manager (NPM).
-You can use `yo` (Yeoman) to install the scaffold and start with it.
+You can use `yo` (Yeoman) to install the scaffold and start with it, also install yeoman to `npm install -g yo`.

 Switch to the projects folder.

 ```
 username$ cd /Users/username/projects/
 ```